Surprise, Surprise: Donald Trump’s Top White House Attorney Is Former Covington Catholic Pupil

 Now while there is no direct connection between Cipollone and what transpired last week, the fact that one of Trump’s top legal advisers has a direct relationship with Covington Catholic is a quirk that could not have gone unreported.
 It is even possible Cipollone’s personal relationship with the school might have been instrumental in Trump’s decision to publicly defend the actions of its students.

-On Monday night, Trump defended the students on Twitter, saying that Nick Sandman — the student at the center of the furor — had been “smeared” by the media.
+On Monday night, Trump defended the students on Twitter, saying that Nick Sandmann — the student at the center of the furor — had been “smeared” by the media.

-“Looking like Nick Sandman & Covington Catholic students were treated unfairly with early judgements proving out to be false – smeared by media.
+“Looking like Nick Sandman [sic] & Covington Catholic students were treated unfairly with early judgements proving out to be false – smeared by media.
 Not good, but making big comeback!

-Other people, including Donald Trump Jr., were also quick to defend the students, saying parts of the video had been conveniently edited to paint Sandman as the culprit.
+Other people, including Donald Trump Jr., were also quick to defend the students, saying parts of the video had been conveniently edited to paint Sandmann as the culprit.

 NEW: How the White House is prepping for Democrats' onslaught after a slow start..
 Meetings w agency general counsels ..
 Elijah Cummings tells Axios he recently met with Pat Cipollone to discuss oversight. https://t.co/es9j6mFpHt